MarkLodato/ITE/ITE/6/README.md

 *   All containers must undergo a source-level vulnerability scan showing zero known high severity vulnerabilities.
-*   All first-party code must be peer reviewed, reside in MyCompany’s GitHub org, and be sufficiently recent.
+*   All first-party code must be peer reviewed, reside in MyCompany's GitHub org, and be sufficiently recent.
 *   All third-party code and build tools must be verified via Reproducible Builds.
-(Let’s pretend such an attestation service exists.)
+(Let's pretend such an attestation service exists.)
-*   All build steps must be performed by GitHub Actions, Google Cloud Build, or AWS CodeBuild in (a hypothetical) “hermetic” mode.
+*   All build steps must be performed by GitHub Actions, Google Cloud Build, or AWS CodeBuild in (a hypothetical) "hermetic" mode.
 *   The intermediate products in the supply chain have not been tampered with.

 It is both too costly and too insecure to have every team write their own